Expert medical and surgical care in Thailand

 When Can You Return to Work and Exercise?

 Desk work and light typing can typically resume within one to two weeks.
-Light exercise including walking is fine from day one — just avoid gripping weights or putting pressure through the palm.
-Manual work and sustained gripping usually require four to six weeks before a safe return.
+Light exercise including walking is fine from day one; just avoid gripping weights or putting pressure through the palm.
+Manual work and sustained gripping usually require four to six weeks before a safe return after open release; endoscopic and ultrasound-guided release spare the palm and often allow an earlier return to grip-heavy work, which is why technique is worth discussing if your job is hands-on.
 Your surgeon advises based on the demands of your occupation.

 When Will You See Final Results?

-Numbness and tingling often begin improving within days of surgery — sometimes within hours.
-Grip strength returns progressively over two to six weeks as the palmar incision heals.
-Patients who had severe, long-standing nerve compression may continue to see gradual improvement in sensation for several months after the procedure.
+Numbness and tingling tend to improve over the first several months after surgery, with night-time symptoms often easing first.
+Grip strength usually returns by about 2 to 3 months as the hand heals.3,4 Patients who had severe, long-standing nerve compression may continue to see gradual improvement in sensation for several months after the procedure.

 Risks and Safety of Carpal Tunnel Release